Black Hair Through The White Gaze

 Florence Amoakuh is a magister graduate in English and History with a concentration in African History.
 Her education enabled her to fit the discrimination she faced into a historical context and critically assess the messages she has been receiving from an early age, ultimately liberating her from their impact.
 When I asked her what makes her feel beautiful now she replied: “I love that when one sees me they know where I come from.
 It makes me see the beauty in my hair, my skin, and my entirety as an African woman.”

 The words that were repeated throughout my three conversations with very different women were “culture” and “identity”.
 I never really looked at my hair as an extension of that but now I do.
-My hair is essentially a representation of my blackness and therefore an extension of an essential part of my identity.
+My hair is essentially a representation of my blackness and therefore a manifestation of an essential part of my identity.
 I hid it out of necessity, a sacrifice in the name of assimilation and fitting into a society that only allowed a very limited space for black women to take up in it.

-That is the frustrating bit: Hair discrimination is ultimately a reminder of the oppression we already face.
+That is the frustrating bit: hair discrimination is ultimately a reminder of the oppression we already face.
 Constant efforts to erase us, due to the fact that there is a more dominant idea out there.
 One that is majorly being perpetuated by the media and their representation of black women and black beauty.
 I do not want to condemn straight extensions, weaves, or hair straightening and say that I will not make use of these things in the future.
 Nevertheless, I do want to question the act of doing it to fit into a culture that has historically and is presently not accepting black women for who we are and what we look like, even if we assimilate.